 PROFINET over TSN

-How does the conversion from TSN to PROFINET work?
+How does the integration of TSN in PROFINET work?

-TSN offers advantages such as future-proof IEEE Ethernet technology with higher bandwidth, deterministics, flexible network configuration and a wide variety of chips.
+TSN offers advantages such as future-proof IEEE Ethernet technology with higher bandwidth, determinism, flexible network configuration, and a wide variety of chips.
 However, the declared goal of users is to continue to use proven PROFINET applications and existing architectures.
-For this reason, PI is not only working on integrating TSN, but also on making this new path as simple as possible for the user while remaining flexible for future I4.0 usecases.
+For this reason, PI is not only working on integrating TSN, but also on making this new migration path as simple as possible for the user while remaining flexible for future I4.0 use cases.

 Relief for the user

-- Selection of a Working Clock Master (typically PLC)
+- Selection of a Working Clock Master (typically the PLC)

 - Data rate (e.g. 100 Mbit/s or 1 GBit/s)